 ACHNE and APHN have a long history of collaboration focusing on mutual topics of interest that strengthen each organization's mission.
 Simply put, we recognize we are Stronger Together.
-To that end, we are pleased to announce the objectives for the 2023 ACHNE APHN Joint Conference and open the Call for Abstracts!
+To that end, we are pleased to announce the objectives for the 2023 ACHNE APHN Joint Conference.

 To provide a scholarly and supportive meeting ground for Community/Public/Population Health Nursing Leaders – both educators and practitioners – committed to excellence in community, population, and public health nursing; To Advance population health by bridging Community/Public/Population Nursing practice, education, research, policy, and leadership together.

 - Identify and build upon emerging opportunities for academic-practice partnerships to transform PHN practice for the 21st century;

 - Highlight new insights supporting innovation in PHN practice, education, scholarship, and policy to advance health equity;